eliza-m/CrossSpeciesWorkflow/README.md

 ## Setup sequence databases

 This step **can be skipped** if you do not intend to use the **Structural module**.
-The strctural predictors ONLY require downloading and setting up different protein databases.
+Only the structural predictors require downloading and setting up different protein databases.
 Links for download are provided bellow
 * RaptorX
     * Uniprot20 : http://wwwuser.gwdg.de/~compbiol/data/hhsuite/databases/hhsuite_dbs/old-releases/uniprot20_2016_02.tgz
 * Psipred & Disopred:
     * UniRef50/UniRef90 FASTA format : http://uniprot.org/downloads.

-Afterwards, for UniRef50/UniRef90 a blast database needs to be created (this steps need to be done only once, afterwards the database can be used or moved anywhere):
+Afterwards, for UniRef50/UniRef90 a blast database needs to be created (these steps need to be done only once, afterwards the database can be used or moved anywhere):
 ```bash
 # if you do not habe BLAST+ installed run:
 $ sudo apt-get install ncbi-blast+